solidi/writing/25-be-amazing-in-your-new-engineering-role.md

 **Build a glossary of acronyms.** Each company has its own set of abbreviations and acronyms.
 As you discover them through conversation, ask what they mean, and write it down.
 Start a glossary, and share it with the next new employee.

 **Structured knowledge with a wiki.** As you discover the product, it is a good idea to write out what you are learning.
 A personal wiki or a small library of markdown files can document your progress.
 The documents will reveal gaps to formulate new questions to ask.
-The bonus is that you can openly share with others over time.
+The bonus is that you can share with others over time.

 ## Take on Your First Initiative